 The struggle continued for several minutes, with me trying to get around to untangle my line from The Fisherman, while The Fisherman struggled to untangle his line before the sea lion capsized his kayak, some 3 miles from shore.

 We finally got the line free and pulled up our respective fish heads, bitter that the sea lion got a nice brunch.
 We waited for the sea lion to plunder other boats before we started dropping squid over the side again.
-Danny ended up catching a red snapper and I caught a sculpin.
+The Fisherman ended up catching a red snapper and I caught a sculpin.
 We later saw some smaller harbor seals hanging out and they didn't bother us at all, just napping and floating near us.

 We paddled back to shore and saw some jellyfish on the way.
 Using his GPS, The Fisherman estimated we paddled about 8 miles total.
 It was our furthest trip out yet.
 Not a huge catch, but we got plenty of action.
 It was not a bad day and I got to try out my new (used) kayak.
 It worked rather well, even though its nose rides out of the water since I am seated in the rear seat.